 Screenshot of Seats.aero

 Booking a flight from the Explore section is simple.
-After you've found a flight or itinerary that works for you — direct flights are green, and indirect flights are blue — click on the information icon to the right of the listing.
+After you've found a flight or itinerary that works for you — direct flights are blue and indirect flights are red, though this can be changed in your settings — click on the information icon to the right of the listing.
 You'll see the flight option, the cabins you can book with points, and the list of booking options.

 Screenshot of Seats.aero